 I was looking for a little adventure the day I ditched my tour group.
 But finding a comatose town, with a hot-looking chick asleep in it, was so not what I had in mind.

-I awakened in the same place but in another tim
+I awakened in the same place but in another time—to a stranger's soft kiss.

 I couldn't help kissing her.
 Sometimes you just have to kiss someone.
 I didn't know this would happen.